Join us for an adventure in flavor!

 • Veggies & Starches – Onion, carrots, potatoes, butternut squash, corn, plantain, yucca.

-• Sofrito – We have a whole post how to make your own sofrito.
+• Sofrito – I have a whole post how to make your own sofrito.
 Simply click here.
 For a quick sofrito, blend 1 green bell pepper, 1 cubanelle pepper (optional), 1 small onion, 5-6 garlic cloves, 1 cup of cilantro, 4-5 leaves of culantro (optional) in a blender.

 • Flavor enhancers – Garlic, adobo, oregano, beef broth.